Updated: March, 2023

 The fact that I don’t have one every day is also the reason why its price doesn’t bother me.

-The McDonald’s Frappe is a bit too sweet for me and contains 100 – 130 calories more than my Frappuccino.
+The McDonald’s Frappe is a bit too sweet for me.
+Furhtemore it contains around 100-130 calories more than my Frappuccino.

 Now that you know what a Frappuccino actually is and how it compares to a frappe, you’ve most probably chosen the drink that suits your taste better.